Find Schools

 What Kind of Paperhanger Job Opportunities Are There?

-There were about 5,700 jobs for Paperhanger in 2016 (in the United States).
+In the United States, there were 5,700 jobs for Paperhanger in 2016.
 New jobs are being produced at a rate of 5.3% which is above the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Paperhanger by 2026.
-Due to new job openings and attrition, there will be an average of 500 job openings in this field each year.
+The BLS estimates 500 yearly job openings in this field.

 undefined